2/2021—Requirements for the use of exhaust gas cleaning systems in Australian waters and reporting to AMSA

 AMSA is currently investigating the potential impacts of EGCS wash water discharges on Australian port environments and has commissioned a study to assess the potential cumulative impacts of wash water discharges from open-loop EGCS over time.

 This investigation will inform whether any future restrictions on the use of EGCS in Australian waters are needed.
 While the discharge of wash water from EGCS is currently permitted in Australian waters, vessel owners, operators and Masters are encouraged to avoid discharging wash water within Australian port limits.

 Notification to AMSA before arrival at the first Australian port

-The master, owner or operator of a vessel using an EGCS is requested to notify AMSA before first arrival at an Australian port after 1 January 2020, and provide the following information to EGCS@amsa.gov.au:
+The master, owner or operator of a vessel using an EGCS is requested to notify AMSA before the first arrival at an Australian port after installation and approval of the EGCS, and provide the below information to EGCS@amsa.gov.au.

 If there is an EGCS malfunction2, action must be taken as soon as possible to identify and remedy the malfunction.
 Any EGCS malfunction that lasts more than one hour, or repetitive malfunctions, should be reported to the flag State Administration and Competent Authority of the port State of the vessel's destination.
 The report should include an explanation of the steps that are being taken to address the failure.